UK Stocks-Factors to watch on June 6

 * Renault drops as CEO targeted in diesel probe (Adds closing prices)

-LONDON, June 6 Britain's FTSE 100 index is seen opening slightly higher on Friday, with index futures up 0.2 percent at 0644 GMT.
+LONDON, June 6 Britain's FTSE 100 index is seen opening up 16 to 20 points, or between 0.2 and 0.3 percent higher on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed 5.14 points lower on Thursday at 6,813.49.

-* The index missed out on a broader rally among Europe's stock markets, boosted by new European Central Bank stimulus measures, on fears the rising sterling currency would crimp UK firms' exporting power.
+* The index missed out on a broader rally among Europe's stock markets Thursday, boosted by new European Central Bank (ECB) economic stimulus measures.

-* BP : A faulty blowout preventer and weaknesses in how companies analyze potential hazards in offshore oil and gas operations contributed to BP Plc's BP.L deadly Gulf of Mexico oil spill more than four years ago, the U.S. Chemical Safety Board said on Thursday.
+* U.S. markets set new records for the Dow and the S&P 500 indexes after the ECB announcements, while Asian markets turned mixed.

-* BHP BILLITON : The Anglo-Australian miner expanded iron ore production too rapidly, causing the firm to overlook the underlying cost of its overall business, its chief executive said on Thursday.
+* U.S. non-farm payrolls data and German industrial-output data were set to dominate investor focus on Friday.

 TODAY'S UK PAPERS